pikepdf/pikepdf/README.md

 License
 -------

 pikepdf is provided under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) license (MPL) that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.
+Some components of the project may be under other license agreements, as indicated in their SPDX license header or the [`.dep5/reuse`](REUSE) file.

 [Informally](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), MPL 2.0 is a not a "viral" license.
 It may be combined with other work, including commercial software.
 However, you must disclose your modifications *to pikepdf* in source code form.
 In other works, fork this repository on GitHub or elsewhere and commit your contributions there, and you've satisfied your obligations.
 MPL 2.0 is compatible with the GPL and LGPL - see the [guidelines](https://www.mozilla.org/en-US/MPL/2.0/combining-mpl-and-gpl/) for notes on use in GPL.

-The [`debian/copyright`](/debian/copyright) file describes licensing terms for the test suite and the provenance of test resources.